SystemsApproach/security/infra.rst

-When the goal is to limit access to certain sites, rather than to redirect a client to a fake site, simply disrupting the process of DNS resolution is sufficent to make access to the target sites difficult for end users.
+When the goal is to limit access to certain sites, rather than to redirect a client to a fake site, simply disrupting the process of DNS resolution is sufficient to make access to the target sites difficult for end users.
 The use of packet inspection to intercept DNS queries passing through a network and then to inject fake responses, or simply drop the query, is part of the suite of techniques used to control